valentinradu/Trellis/README.md

     // ...
 }

-### The context

-The context is Trellis' dependency injection mechanism.
-It's only available inside the side effects and can hold references to external libraries, utils, the network layer, and so on.

 ### The structure

 Trellis is very flexible and there are numerous ways to organize code around it.
-An approach that works great for larger apps is to start with each service in a separate file containing the related actions, state, reducers, and the context.
+An approach that works great is to start with each service in a separate file containing the related actions, state, reducers, and the context.
 Also, keeping all services in a separate module allows hiding information from the presentation layer.

 ```swift
 // NavigationService.swift